7 Best 22LR Rifles for Plinkers, Hunters, and Survivalists in 2024 [UPDATED]

 I can’t describe sufficiently how much fun a 22LR rifle is.
 As I write, this ammo is tough to obtain, yet my stash of 22LR keeps me entertained without worry.
 I own several 22LR rifles and will likely own several more.
 Having a 22LR in the armory means worry-free shooting that often remains unconstrained from financial burden.

-Plus, we can’t forget their overall usefulness as training rifles, pest removal rifles, and the means in which I plan to obtain rabbit stew this fall.
+Plus, we can’t forget their overall usefulness as training rifles, pest removal rifles, and the means by which I plan to obtain rabbit stew this fall.

 What’s your favorite 22LR rifle?
 Let us know below.